minhtrietcancode/The-Robotic-Cleaner-Project/README.md

 # VACUUMINATOR NAVIGATION SYSTEM
 ## Project Background
 Originally a Python assignment for robot navigation, reimplemented in C for improved memory management, pointer manipulation, linked list data structures, and algorithm optimization.
+I have provided both the Python solution and the C solution for this project.
+Remember that the description in the file `Task Description.md` is for Python assignment, not for C assignment.

 ## Core Components